Skip to main content (Press Enter).

 The Hydrogen Technologies TAGs focus is on safety and performance for hydrogen vehicle pumps, stations, and the vehicle's receptacle.
 We develop and vote on the standards for all participating countries (P-Countries) which include China, India, Japan, Germany, Canada, France, Russia, and others.

 • I am an ANSI-accredited U.S. expert with The International Organization for Standardization for hydrogen technologies.
-My five Working Groups (WGs) in the hydrogen technologies sector:
+My eight Working Groups (WGs) in the hydrogen technologies sector:

 ISO/TC 197/WG 5 - Gaseous hydrogen land vehicle refueling connection devices